-(2) Net AHRI Water Ratings shown are based on a piping and pickup allowance of 1.15.
-Consult manufacturer before selecting boiler for installations having unusual piping and pickup requirements, such as intermittent system operation, extensive piping systems, etc.

-(3) Add Suffix N for Natural Gas or Suffix L for Propane Gas to basic Boiler Model shown (Example: AWR210BN, AWR210BL)
+- 1) The Net AHRI Water Ratings shown are based on a piping and pickup allowance of 1.15. - 2) The manufacturer should be consulted before selecting a boiler for installations having unusual piping and pickup requirements, such as intermittent system operation, extensive piping systems, etc. - 3) Add Suffix N for Natural Gas or Suffix L for Propane Gas to basic Boiler Model shown (Example: AWR210BN, AWR210BL)